 CLA 200 - Phlebotomy.
 2 Credits.
 This courses offers the student an overview and introduction to phlebotomy techniques following current CLSI guidelines.
 During this course, the student will develop specimen collection techniques including venipuncture and capillary skin puncture.
 At the conclusion of this course, the student will be able to identify specimen requirements for common laboratory tests and list tests that require special collection and/or transport procedures.
-(PR: BIOL 257 or BIOL 260)
+(PR: BIOL 257 or BIOL 260; CR: CLA 201, 204 and 205)

 CLA 201 - Laboratory Safety, Ethics, and Law.
 2 Credits.
-In this course, students will be introduced to laboratory safety practices, medical law as it relates to the laboratory field, as well as healthcare ethics.
-The student will be presented with information on appropriate laboratory techniques, the standard operating practices of the clinical laboratory, along with federal, state and local safety regulations.
-During the second half of the course, the student will be introduced to contemporary ethical issues in the healthcare field.
-They will be presented with information regarding types of laws governing healthcare facilities, issues of confidentiality and consent, and professional liability.
-At the conclusion of the course, the student will have developed professional ethics and morals, strong communication skills and the ability to effectively manage conflict resolution.
-(Offered Fall Semester only)
+Students will be introduced to contemporary ethical issues in the healthcare field.
+They will be presented with information regarding types of laws governing h ealthcare facilities, issues of confidentiality and cnesent, and professional liability.
+At the conclusion of the course, the student will have developed professional ethics and morale, strong communication skills and the ability to effectively manage conflict resolution.
+(CO: CLA 200, 204 and 205)

 CLA 202 - Laboratory Calculations.
 2 Credits.
-In this course, the student will be introduced to mathematical calculations routinely encountered in hospital and physician's office laboratories.
+The student will be introduced to mathematical calculations routinely encountered in hospital and physician office laboratories.
 The student will be presented with information specific to clinical laboratory science.
 By the end of this course, the student will be competent to perform basic laboratory calculations commonly used in the areas of Clinical Chemistry, Hematology, Urinalysis, Immunology and Microbiology.
 The student will also gain an understanding of the principle of clinical instrument calibration, as well as statistical calculations used for quality control procedures, quality assurance, and analytical method comparison used in the clinical laboratory.
-(PR: MAT 145) (Offered Fall Semester only)
+(PR: MAT 145 and successful completion of CLA 200, CLA 201, CLA 204 and CLA 205 with a minimum grade of C; CR: CLA 203 and 206)